Affiliate links on Android Authority may earn us a commission. Learn more.

 One of the few changes from the 2020 model is the color options, or at least their names.
 Where the previous version came in black, white, or red, you can now grab your iPhone SE in Starlight, Midnight, or (Product) Red.
 The color changes aren’t night and day, but the (Product) Red version we tested is a noticeably darker shade than before.
 You also no longer get a charger in the box, just a USB-C to Lightning cable and some essential paperwork.

 The iPhone SE (2022) goes head to head with tougher competition than ever before.
-It’s positioned right around the Google Pixel 6a and Samsung Galaxy A53 5G in terms of cost, but the Android rivals have plenty of advantages.
+It was positioned right around the Google Pixel 6a and Samsung Galaxy A53 5G at launch, but its Android rivals have since received successors.
 From extra cameras to larger batteries and displays, at least on the surface, it seems far easier to get more bang for your buck if you’re willing to part with iOS.
 We’ll see if that’s the case in the rest of the review.

 iPhone SE (2022) top questions